DATES: Wednesday, June 21 – Sunday, June 25, 2023 | 21st Annual

 PUBLICATIONS: Annual tournament program published by Sandestin® Golf and Beach Resort

 TOURNAMENT STARTED IN: 2003

 FIRST YEAR STATISTICS: 45 teams, $329,625 cash awards

 2022 STATISTICS: 84 teams, 559 anglers, $1,987,100 cash awards

 HIGHEST PURSE PAID TO DATE: $2,040,200 in 2018

 HIGHEST NUMBER OF BOATS PARTICIPATING TO DATE: 91 in 2018

 HIGHEST PURSE PAID TO DATE TO A SINGLE TEAM: $596,025 in 2019 to It Just Takes Time for 1st Place Marlin

-OTHER: Perpetual trophy awarded to team with most released billfish; average number of teams receiving awards each year: 22; 2010 tournament canceled due to BP-Deepwater Horizon oil spill in the Gulf.
+OTHER: Placement on Perpetual trophy awarded to team with most released billfish; average number of teams receiving awards each year: 22; 2010 tournament canceled due to BP-Deepwater Horizon oil spill in the Gulf.